vmware/versatile-data-kit/examples/dag-with-args-example/README.md

 Overview
 --------
-Meta Jobs allow VDK users to schedule jobs in a directed acyclic graph.
+DAGs allow VDK users to schedule jobs in a directed acyclic graph.
 This means that jobs can be configured to run only when a set of previous jobs have finished successfully.

-In this example we will use the Versatile Data Kit to develop four Data Jobs - two of these jobs will read data from separate json files, and will subsequently insert the data into Trino tables.
-The third job will read the data inserted by the previous two jobs, and will print the data to the terminal.
-The fourth Data Job will be a Meta Job which will manage the other three and ensure that the third job runs only when the previous two finish successfully.
+In this example we will use the Versatile Data Kit to develop six Data Jobs - two of these jobs will read data from separate json files, and will subsequently insert the data into Trino tables.
+The next three jobs will read the data inserted by the previous two jobs, and will print the data to the terminal.
+The sixth Data Job will be a DAG job which will manage the other five and ensure that the third, fourth and fifth jobs run only when the previous two finish successfully.

-The Meta Job uses a separate job input object separate from the one usually used for job operations in VDK Data Jobs and must be imported.
+The DAG Job uses a separate job input object separate from the one usually used for job operations in VDK Data Jobs and must be imported.

-The graph for our Meta Job will look like this:
+The graph for our DAG will look like this:
 ![DAG graph](images/dag.png)

 Before you continue, make sure you are familiar with the